aws-samples/amazon-sagemaker-build-train-deploy/05_invoke_api/README.md

     ```L, 298.4, 308.2, 1582, 70.7, 216```

-Then, click on **Send** to execute the request and get the inference result.
+3. Choose **Send** to execute the request and get the inference result.

 ## You have completed the workshop!